It’s that time of year again. The Turkey Chase is back, and there’s only nine days left to register.

 More details on race routes, registration and fees are available at the race’s website.
 Registration is also available the day of the event.
 When you sign up, be sure to cast a vote for your favorite local public or private school.
 The winning public school will receive $1,000, and the winning private school will receive $500.

-Last years’ “Principal’s Prize” winners were Walter Johnson High School and the Charles E. Smith Jewish Day School.
-Walter Johnson is once again in the lead so far, with 452 votes as of Monday.
-The French International School was in the lead for the private school category.
+Last years’ “Principal’s Prize” winners were and the Walter Johnson is once again in the lead so far, with 452 votes as of Monday.
+The was in the lead for the private school category.

 Is Turkey Chase a Thanksgiving Day tradition in your family?
 Tell us in the comments.